Ruckus (game show): Broadcast history

-The show aired from September 9, 1991 to January 3, 1992 on WNBC-TV in New York City, with plans to move it to syndication.
+The show aired from September 9, 1991, to January 3, 1992, on WNBC-TV in New York City, with plans to move it to syndication.
 However, it did not resurface until the Game Show Network began airing reruns in 1997.
 According to the Amazing Johnathan's website, he was embroiled in a contract dispute with joint creator-executive producer Merv Griffin during the off-season and chose not to return; not wanting to continue the show with a different host, Griffin opted to cancel it instead.

+Reception

+Ruckus has been called a " a Beat the Clock-type game show."